 Multiple Computer Workstations

 If your workstation has multiple computers and monitors, you can share the mouse and keyboard across PCs using a tool called Barrier.
+This acts like a virtual KVM switch.
 This software is open source, fast, free, and easy to install.
 It works across Linux, Windows, and Mac.
 It also supports clipboard sharing!

 Just set up the positions of your monitors across the PCs, drag your mouse to the edge of the screen, and it magically works on the next computer.